-- 3. Members of the public appointed to the Audit Committee must: - a.
-Be an objective advisor with experience in financial matters, or otherrelevant expertise - b.
-Not be an employee or officer of the school district - c.
-Not have a parent, child or spouse employed or be an officer of the school district - d.
-Support the values of the school system - 4.
+- 3. Members of the public appointed to the Audit Committee must: - 3.1 Be an objective advisor with experience in financial matters, or other relevant expertise. - 3.2 Not be an employee or officer of the school district. - 3.3 Not have a parent, child or spouse employed or be an officer of the school district. - 3.4 Support the values of the school system. - 4.
 Members of the public will receive remuneration of \$250 for each full day / \$125 for each half day.
 Trustee committee members will be remunerated per Board policy.
-Any incidental expenses (mileage, parking, etc.) will be reimbursed in accordance with Board processes.

-5. The term of office of a Trustee who is a member of the Audit Committee shall be determined by the Board, but must be reviewed on an annual basis and shall not exceed four years.
+Any incidental expenses (mileage, parking, etc.) will be reimbursed in accordance with Board processes. - 5.
+The term of office of a Trustee who is a member of the Audit Committee shall be determined by the Board but must be reviewed by the Board on an annual basis and shall not exceed four years.
 The term of office of a member of the public shall be for a period of two years.
-Members of the public may be re-appointed for no more than two terms unless:

-- a.
-The position has been advertised for at least 30 days, and - b.
-After 30 days, the selection committee did not identify and potential candidates.
+Members of the public may be re-appointed for no more than two terms unless: - 5.1 The position has been advertised for at least 30 days, and - 5.2 After 30 days, the selection committee did not identify potential candidates.